netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Mitigation

-- Allow to detect path changes while 4-tuple stays the same
+- 4-tuple is defined in {{QUIC-TRANSPORT}} as IP/port of
+  local/remote endpoint.
+However, {{QUIC-MP}} does not clearly define it.
+  If we assume it to mean network-address/port of local remote/endpoint (replacing IP with network-address) we can define it to include the AS number or any other relevant identifier.
+This would ensure that path validation is triggered whenever necessary.
+- Send a signal to the QUIC implementation that the path has changed:
-  - Port mangling / IP mangling? -> That is what Anapaya does. **TODO**
+  - Use port mangling / IP mangling to emulate a 4-tuple change? ->
+    That is what Anapaya does. **TODO**
-  - SCION could trigger a "double" path validation by changing the port/IP to a made up value and back to the original value.
+  - We could trigger a "double" path validation by changing the port/IP to a made up value and back to the original value.
     This would trigger two path validations.
-However, at least eventually, the QUIC layer will know the correct remote IP/port.
+At least eventually, the QUIC layer will know the correct remote IP/port.

 # API Considerations {#apicon}